nmccarra/mccarras-hamburgers/README.md

 # McCarra's Burgers

-Toy app for testing ideas around suspended computation with the processes we'd typically see at a tasty burger joint.
+Toy app for testing ideas around suspended computation in the context of a tasty burger joint.